cardstack/cardstack/packages/ssr-web/README.md

 1. Wallet (Universal Link): An app that hosts a page for folks to request payments from others (wallet.cardstack.com), and acts as a fallback for the universal link.
 2. Card Space: An app to view profiles of businesses.

 The fastboot server differentiates which app is being served via host.
 We follow this behaviour in local development, matching the `.card.space.localhost:4210` suffix to recognize a request's intention to visit card space.
 When developing locally, you can view a user's Card Space at `${businessId}.card.space.localhost:4210`.
+Requests that do not match this pattern will be treated as intending to visit the wallet domain.

 **IMPORTANT: This does not work on Safari, only Firefox and Chrome.
 Instructions for Safari setup below.**